 I request your assistance in handling an unusual matter that requires special skills that you possess.
 Please meet me this Saturday at ten o'clock at the following address.

 The letter had the address under the message, but no signature and Rose had been very tempted to throw it out or call UNIT until a note from Eve had arrived.
 It had been the shortest message that her friend had ever sent with only two words: good luck.

 Folding up the letter, Rose slipped it into her coat pocket and examined the shop again.
 It was a small place with large windows that had old antiques on display.
 Unfortunately it reminded her a bit of the shop where she had brought the brooch last Christmas as part of a plan by the White Guardian.
 Rose's hand went to her pocket to check that her sonic pen and phone were still in reach.
 She nibbled at her lip for a moment before her curiosity and sense of adventure won the internal debate.
 Walking across the street, Rose went to the front door, pulled it open and stepped inside the shop.
-An old fashioned bell rang at the top of the door as she stepped further into the shop.
+An old fashioned bell rang at the top of the door breaking the silence, but Rose moved further into the shop.